jackrankin/prepout/README.md

 # prepout
-find weaknesses in your opponents chess openings
+find weaknesses in your opponents chess openings <a href="https://prepout.net">prepout.net</a>